 Several methods are dynamically inserted onto each plugin.
 These methods do not need to be included in the plugin class, and will be overwritten if included.
 Additionally, a logger is inserted into each plugin as discussed in the next section.
-The inserted methods are shown below:
+The inserted methods are shown below (full definitions can be found in AbstractPlugin and AbstractPluginInfo):